scylladb/seastar-website/content/message-passing.md

 There is one request queue and one return queue per pair of CPU cores on the system.
 Because a core does not pair with itself, a 16-core system will have 240 request queues and 240 return queues.

-# From the programmer’s point of view
+# From the Programmer’s Point of View

 Seastar provides a versatile set of programming constructs to manage communication between cores.
 For example:
 ```